Grades and Course Credits

 The College of Engineering uses a system of letter grades for evaluating coursework as shown in the chart below.
 Only grades of P, F, or J will be assigned to 900-level coursework for PhD students.

 |C+||2.3||Considered failure for PhD students|

 |C–||1.7||Considered failure for MS and MEng students|

 |P||Not applicable||Pass with credit; seminars and 900-level research only|

 |J||Not applicable||Registration in same or continuing course necessary to complete requirements|

 |N||Not applicable||No credit; course not acceptable for degree|

 |MG||Not applicable||Missing grade; grade not assigned|

 Grade changes are intended to correct inaccuracies arising from miscalculations and grading errors.
+College of Engineering policy does not allow grade changes from one academic grade (A–F) to another academic grade (A–F) more than six (6) months after the completion of the course.
+Grade changes from one academic grade (A–F) to another will not be considered on the basis of work completed and/or submitted after the course has ended.
 Graduate students’ grades cannot be changed beyond the end of the following semester or after a student has been made an official graduate.